tpiliposian/not-awesome-web3-security-roadmap/README.md

 ## CTFs

 Honestly, there’s not too much to say here.
 Some people absolutely love CTFs, I felt, especially those coming from Web2 security.
 Personally, I’m not a huge CTF guy, but I did go through [Ethernaut](https://ethernaut.openzeppelin.com/) and [Damn Vulnerable DeFi](https://www.damnvulnerabledefi.xyz/) when I was starting, and it was pretty fun.
 So if you’re into challenges, give them a try.
 They’re a great way to get hands-on experience.
+But the most important part comes in the next chapter.

 ## Contests and Bug Bounties